Gas rebate cards for Americans? Biden administration ‘considering’ the move - NewsBreak

 It’s not yet clear how much money households might receive via the rebate cards, nor who might receive them.

-Gas rebate cards are just one of several tactics the Biden administration is considering as the White House hopes to turn around foundering poll numbers before fall elections.
+Gas rebate cards are just one of several tactics the Biden administration is considering as the White House hopes to turn around foundering poll num bers before the fall elections.

 Gas Tax Holiday